 On returning to the UK, Rachel founded the podcasting consultancy and production house Audio for the Web (now Media for the Web) and quickly established herself as one of the leading podcast producers in the country.
 Her clients include the NHS, the Royal Collection, the Economist, the British Council, AstraZeneca, the Victoria & Albert Museum, the Nuffield Trust and the Open University.
 She is a selected member of the BBC Studios Podcast Production Pool and the BBC Radio Production Talent Pool.

-In addition to her PGDip in Radio Journalism, Rachel holds a BA (Hons) degree in English and Theatre Studies from Warwick University and an MA in International Studies with Communications from the University of Leeds.
+In addition to her PGDip in Radio Journalism and BA (Hons) degree in English and Theatre Studies, Rachel holds an MA in International Studies with Communications from the University of Leeds.